 I went with misgivings.
 “Breslau” was sacred to my adoptive mother.

 I ran through buildings, and up and down dark hills and dark streets.

 “Es ist mir ein Herzenswunsch ein schlesisches Maedel kennenzulernen.”

 Every time we used the pool, she reminded me that under the Nazis, she had been a swimming champion.
 The medals were lost during the war.

 Mia made up for being the middle sister.

 Although she did not know it when she was little, Mia’s Heimat was actually Hesse, the region in the triangle between Frankfurt, Wiesbaden, and Limburg.
 All of her people came from there.

 Mia loved her brother.
 He was a war hero.

-Mia loved the Furor.
-He was kind to German children.
-She kept her childhood pictures of him until she died.
+She told me he was kind to German children, and she kept pictures of him until she died.